monome/docs/modular/ansible/cycles.md

 The CV value is determined by the ring's Shape which is either Triangle (default) or Saw.
 A Tri shape has the CV output high towards to north side of a ring, and low towards the south side.
 A Saw shape is a gradual increase from low to high when rotating clockwise from north.

 The TR value is a phase indicator.
-On the right side of a ring TR is low, on the left it is high.
+At the lowest division setting, on the right side of a ring TR is low, on the left it is high.

 ![](../images/arc_CYCLES_main_mode_PHASE_1.2.png)